mtiller/ModelicaBook/text/source/components/packages/fqn.rst

 ``Modelica.SIunits`` package: ``Voltage``, ``Inductance``, ``Resistance``, ``Capacitance`` and ``Current``.
-These types provide information about the units for each of these types, limitations on the values of these types (*e.g.*, a resistance cannot be less than zero), *etc*.
+These types provide information about the units for each of these types, limitations on the values of these types (*e.g.*, a capacitance cannot be less than zero), *etc*.
 They are defined in the :ref:`msl` as follows:

 .. code-block:: modelica